maarten-pennings/303WIFILC01/1-pcbnets/readme.md

  - Three general purpose buttons (S1, S2, S3); connected to ESP8266.
  - One general purpose red LED (D1); connected to ESP8266.
- - A programming header for the ESP8266 (P1); reset signal is missing.
+ - A USB-serial header to program and serial access the ESP8266 (P1); reset signal is missing.
+   - The labels for P1 are a bit confusing; they are _below_ the holes.
+   - The P1 5V is indeed a 5V - i.e. connected to + on power header P3 or the 5V of the USB connector.
- - PCB trace antenna for the ESP8266.
+ - PCB trace antenna for the ESP8266 WiFi.
- - A 4 digit 7 segment display with colon.
+ - A 4-digit 7 segment display with decimal points and colon.
  - Micro USB (P2) for powering the board; there is no on-bard USB-to-serial chip, so no flashing or serial access to ESP8266.
  - Alternative (P3) 5V power supply.
  - A holder (BT1) for a 3V battery for the time keeping chip (U3).